storybuilder-org/StoryBuilder-Manual/manual.md/manual.md

 The name field is used as the default Author on the Story Overview form on new outlines.

 The name and your email address are used as your StoryCAD userid.
-The email Address is also used with the elmah.io and newsletter options if you select those.
+The email address is also used with the elmah.io and newsletter options if you select those.

 The project directory is the default directory for new story outlines.